isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In other words, what would you like your code to look like in 5 years' time, given that you can start now?
 In 10 years' time?

 The guidelines are focused on relatively higher-level issues, such as interfaces, resource management, memory management, and concurrency.
-Such rules affect application architecture and library design.
+They affect application architecture and library design.
 Following the rules will lead to code that is statically type safe, has no resource leaks, and catches many more programming logic errors than is common in code today.
 And it will run fast - you can afford to do things right.